abigailwilson/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 42: February 12, 2018

+Today's Progress: Continued advanced FCC algorithm challenges.

+Thoughts: I have solved the Symmetric Difference challenge!
+She ain't pretty but she works like a charm!
+I used a nested .forEach methods on the arrays which I suspect is wildly inefficient.
+But it works!

+Link to work: n/a

+### Day 41: February 11, 2018

+Today's Progress: Continued advanced FCC algorithm challenges.

+Thoughts: Ended up getting stuck on the Code Wars challenge.
+Gah!
+Managed to solve it and then puzzled at the Symmetric Difference challenge again with little progress.

+Link to work: n/a

 ### Day 40: February 10, 2018

 Today's Progress: Continued advanced FCC algorithm challenges.